bgopi23/tp/docs/DeveloperGuide.md

 6. **Restrict the number of weight entries per day to 1**

 Since a client's weight won't change much within a day, we can restrict the number of weight entries per day to 1.
 Having multiple weight entries within a day would also distort the weight-tracking graph.

+7. **Allow names containing non-alphanumeric characters**

+Clients may have non-English names, or whose legal names contain non-alphanumeric characters.
+We should allow users to enter names that contain non-alphanumeric characters to make FitBook more inclusive.